 - 2 tablespoons of your choice of carrier oil (jojoba, argan, or hempseed)

 - 5-10 drops of one or a blend of essential oils of your choice (sandalwood, cedarwood, lavender, vanilla, rosemary, etc)

-In a glass jar, put in two table spoons of your choice of carrier oil.
-Then, put in 5-10 drops of your choice of essential oil(s).
+In a glass jar, put in two tablespoons of your choice of carrier oil.
+You’ll then need to put in 5-10 drops of your choice of essential oil(s).
 If using more than one essential oil, use a different dropper for each oil.
+Using a different dropper is very important to keep the bottles of essential oil pure and clear of cross-contamination.
 Place a lid on the jar, and swirl it.
 Let the oil sit for a day for it to properly blend.
 And there you have it!
 These steps are easy to make and there are so many concoctions to come up with.